The High Cross | Tottenham Tavern

 On the ten taps crammed onto the corner bar, they’ve got a number of local breweries like Redemption, Beavertown and Bohem; alongside a well-curated collection of spirits, like the Nikka From The Barrel whisky and Bobby’s Schiedam gin; and a nice slick of wines to boot.
 The kitchen, meanwhile – packed into the old cleaner’s cupboard – sends out a glorious array of pub grub that changes daily.

-You’ll find the menu scrawled onto a blackboard, but there’s generally a bake, a stew and a salad on offer (with veggie, vegan and gluten free options), plus bar snacks (Scotch eggs, sausage rolls) and what’s generally considered to be the best Sunday roast in the area (beef, lamb, chicken and nut).
+You’ll find the menu scrawled onto a blackboard, but there’s generally a bake, a stew and a salad on offer (with veggie, vegan and gluten free options), plus bar snacks (Scotch eggs, sausage rolls) and what’s generally considered to be the best Sunday roast in the area (beef, lamb, pork, chicken and nut).

 Essentially, it’s the definition of a local gem.
 And once you’ve been in…